 - The Figure B shows a backup chain consisting of 3 .vbk files and 11 .vib files created with the active full method.

 In this figure, a Weekly Full Backup file (represented as a gray block in the middle) has a Weekly flag, therefore, this full backup file can be offloaded to object storage.
-The second weekly full backup file (represented as an orange block in the rightmost side) also has a Weekly flag assigned, but since this file is active and is to be succeeded by another incremental backups during subsequent sessions of your backup copy job, it will not be offloaded until another full backup file is created and so on.
+The second weekly full backup file (represented as an orange block on the rightmost side) also has a Weekly flag assigned, but since this file is active and is yet to be succeeded by another incremental backups during subsequent sessions of your backup copy job, it will not be offloaded until another full backup file is created and so on.

 The first backup file (represented as a green block on the left) will never be offloaded since it does not have any GFS flag assigned.

 The following types of backup files are never offloaded for backup chains created by backup copy jobs: